 Prior to law school, Ed received his M.A. from New York University and worked in the music business in New York City, where he ran his own record label.
 Ed is passionate about helping artists and creators protect and maximize the value of their intellectual property.

-Ed received his B.A. from Whittier College in Whittier, California, where he studied philosophy and was a dual NCAA athlete on Whittier’s soccer and golf teams.
+Ed received his B.A. from Whittier College in Whittier, California, where he studied philosophy and was a dual NCAA athlete on Whittier’s soccer and golf teams

-United States District Court, Central District of California
+U.S. District Court for the Central District of California

-United States District Court, Northern District of California
+U.S. District Court for the Northern District of California

-United States District Court, Southern District of California
+U.S. District Court for the Southern District of California

-United States Court of Appeals, Ninth Circuit
+U.S. Court of Appeals for the Ninth Circuit